Get the right international driving permit for Armenia!Apply for IDP

 Dilijan National Park

-From Yerevan to Dilijan National Park, it will take you about 1 hour and 40 minutes to drive to the place.
+From the capital to Dilijan National Park, it will take you about 1 hour and 40 minutes to drive to the place.

 - Head northeast on Mesrop Mashtots Ave toward Sayat-Nova Ave.